tmtsoftware/csw/docs/src/main/framework/handling-lifecycle.md

  use a `WorkerActor` to manage the state.

 @@@

-The startTime is included so a diagnosticMode can be synchronized in time with diagnosticMode starting in other components.
-The Time Service can be used to schedule execution of some tasks at the specified startTime.
-Event Service publish Api can also be used in order to start publishing events at the specified startTime.
-A component can only be in one technical data mode at a time.
-If the component is in one technical data, then on receiving command to go in another technical mode, the component should stop/halt the previous
-diagnosticMode handler, and should enter the new technical data mode.
-Even if the component does not define any diagnostic modes, it must be prepared to receive and process diagnosticMode handler without an error by completing with no changes.

 The supported diagnostic mode hints of a component are published in the component's model files.
 Unsupported hints should be rejected by a component.